 Truckers are no stranger to driver error.
-Fatigue and negligence lead to an accident just as easily no matter who is driving.
+Fatigue and negligence lead to accidents just as easily- no matter who is driving.

 A sleepy driver is an unsafe driver.
 Federal laws dictate the need for proper rest, but not every driver will follow the law.

 Many drivers turn to over-the-counter and illegal drugs to prevent fatigue.
 When caffeine and drugs wear off, the crash can be catastrophic.

 A trucker must watch his blind spots carefully.
 Vehicles move in and out of the blind spots often.
 Additionally, carrying too much speed into a turn or trying to brake too abruptly can cause jackknifing, rollovers, and any other kind of collision.

 A driver may disable the front brakes and rely on the trailer’s brakes.
 While this can reduce wear and tear on the brakes, this leads to trucks not having the braking power to stop.
 Not taking the time to properly attach the trailer can lead to jackknifing as well as a lost trailer.